 All medicines have possible side effects.
-Ask your doctor or pharmacist about these including what to watch out for and what to do if side effects do occur.
+Ask your healthcare provider or pharmacist about these including what to watch out for and what to do if side effects do occur.

 Here are some examples of treatments that target certain symptoms: